How to Get a Stuck Screw Undone: 7 Brilliant Tips That Work

 1. Use Penetrating Oil

-One of the first steps you can take is applying penetrating oil to the rusted screw.
-Products such as WD-40 or PB Blaster are designed to seep into tight spaces and break down rust.
+Begin by applying penetrating oil to the rusted screw.
+Products like WD-40 or PB Blaster are designed to seep into tight spaces and dissolve rust.

-• Spray a generous amount on the stuck screw
+• Spray a generous amount onto the stuck screw.

 2. Apply Heat

-Remember, safety is paramount.
-Use heat-resistant gloves and keep flammable materials away when using this method.
+Always prioritize safety; wear heat-resistant gloves and keep flammable items away when using heat.

 3. Use a Screw Extractor or Drill